 CUT THE LONGEST LENGTH

-Fold your fabric in half length-wise and place it on the table.
+Fold your fabric in half longest length-wise and place it on the table.

-Now pull it to one end so that the overhang on the other end is just about the length you want to hang over the edge.
+Now pull it to one end, so the overhang on the other end is about the length you want to hang over the edge.

-Now cut the long end off with scissors and lay the fabric out on the table again.
+Cut the long side off with scissors and lay the fabric on the table again.
 Your table runner length is now determined.

-Stand back and evaluate it again, just to make sure you like the length.
-If it is too long you may cut some more off of one end.
+Stand back and re-evaluate it to make sure you like the length.
+If it is too long, you may cut some more off of one end.
 Then back away again and re-assess.

 CUT THE WIDTH